phone icon in white color

 How do cataracts form?

 A cataract forms over the eye lens, which is responsible for focusing the light that enters the eye.
 The lens is present behind the colored part of the eye, i.e., the iris.
-It produces a clear and sharp image on the retina.
+It produces a clear and sharp image of the retina.
 Due to reasons like aging, trauma, radiation exposure, etc., the mechanism of the lens may get disturbed.
-It will lead to the accumulation of clumps of protein that is present in the lens.
-As the protein starts depositing, it forms a cloudy layer over the lens, which halts the transmission of light to the retina.
+It will lead to the accumulation of clumps of lens protein.
+With increased protein deposition, it forms a cloudy layer over the lens, which obstructs the transmission of light to the retina.

 cost calculator